 The fiscal buffers accumulated in the growth years provided important protection for the economy during the recent crisis.
 The Bulgarian economy entered recession in 2009 with the fiscal stance of the Government shifting towards addressing the deficit.
 During the next few years, the Government focused on a fiscal consolidation programme to reduce expenditures and control public finance.
-As a result of such fiscal prudence, the budget deficit shrank to 0.5 per cent. of GDP in 2012.
-After several years of fiscal consolidation the focus of the fiscal policy was changed.
+As a result of such fiscal prudence, the budget deficit (on a cash basis) decreased to 0.4 per cent. of GDP in 2012.
+After several years of fiscal consolidation, the focus of the fiscal policy was changed.
 It shifted from gradual fiscal consolidation towards slight fiscal easing and policies supporting growth.
-In 2013 the deficit widened to 1.2 per cent. of GDP but the growth remained week.
+In 2013 the deficit (on a cash basis) widened to 1.8 per cent. of GDP but growth generally remained weak.
 The political environment deteriorated in 2013, continued to worsen further in 2014 and the government resigned in July 2014.
-The political crisis together with some unfavourable external factors such as the crisis in Ukraine, the weaker than projected growth in the EU, freezing of two EU Operational programs, several floods during the year etc. led to need for amendment of the 2014 Budget Law.
-The overestimated effects of the measures to improve revenue collection, the deflationary processes in the economy and the bank run from June also had negative contribution.
-These factors, together with the additional financing needed to meet the expenditure commitments in a number of budget systems, widened the budget deficit for 2014 to 3.7 per cent. of GDP on a cash basis.
+The political crisis, together with some unfavourable external factors such as the crisis in Ukraine, the weaker than projected growth in the EU, freezing of two EU Operational programmes and several floods during the year, led to the need for amendment of the 2014 Budget Law.
+The overestimated effects of the measures to improve revenue collection, the deflationary processes in the economy and the bank run in June 2014 also had a negative effect.
+These factors, together with the additional financing needed to meet the expenditure commitments in a number of budget systems, widened the budget deficit (on a cash basis) for 2014 to 3.7 per cent, of GDP.
+The consistent policy for a gradual deficit reduction in the medium term pursued by the Government in 2015 (as discussed above in "Public Finance - Fiscal Policy - Fiscal Performance 2008 - 2015") led to a budget deficit (on a cash basis) of 2.9 per cent. of GDP in 2015.
+This reduction in the deficit comes against the backdrop of some significant challenges to the budget execution, including the final deadline for the EU projects for the 2007-2013 programme period.
+As a result of measures taken by the revenue administrations to improve revenue collection in 2015, a nominal growth of CFP revenues compared to 2014 was reported.
+The CFP revenues in 2015 grew by EUR 1.4 billion, due to tax and non-tax proceeds under the national budget.
+The increase in revenues has, to an extent, offset increases in expenditure principally resulting from the EU programmes and funds, including national co-financing and financial shortage for some of the budgetary systems.

-The composition of spending however has improved through an increase in the share of investment spending as a consequence of the accelerated absorption of the funds under the EU programmes along with increases in social protection spending.
+The composition of spending has improved during the period 2010-2015 through an increase in the share of investment spending as a consequence of the accelerated absorption of the funds under the EU programmes along with increases in social protection spending.
 On the revenue side, the main tax rates have remained unchanged.
 This has provided both a stable and predictable environment for businesses and investors, conducive to the recovery of domestic demand and economic growth.
 The Government is determined to preserve low tax rates to encourage private investment both within the country and from abroad.